 What Are Rodz Signals and Why Centralize Them?

-Rodz signals are structured notifications about events that matter to your business: funding rounds, leadership changes, job postings, competitor moves, social mentions and more.
-Each signal carries a timestamp, a company identifier, a category and a payload of contextual data.
+Rodz signals are structured notifications about business events: funding rounds, leadership changes, job postings, competitor moves, social mentions, and more.
+Each signal carries a timestamp, a company identifier, a category, and a payload of contextual data.

 When these signals stay locked inside a single tool, only the person who configured them sees the value.
-Centralizing them in Google Sheets changes the dynamic entirely.
+Move them into Google Sheets and the dynamic changes.
 Sales reps can filter by signal type and territory.
 Managers can build pivot tables for weekly reviews.
 Marketing can spot content opportunities.
 Finance can track fundraising activity in their sector.

-Google Sheets works well for this because it is collaborative, requires no setup, supports formulas and charts, and integrates natively with the rest of the Google Workspace stack.
-It is not a database, but for teams processing dozens to a few hundred signals per day, it is more than capable.
+Google Sheets works well here because it’s collaborative, requires no setup, supports formulas and charts, and connects natively with the rest of the Google Workspace stack.
+It’s not a database, but for teams processing dozens to a few hundred signals per day, it’s more than capable.

 Prerequisites